-A bone scan is a diagnostic imaging test used to determine if your bone is damaged, either from cancer or from some other cause.
-It is a form of nuclear medicine, which uses small amounts of radioactive materials that are attracted to specific parts of the body.
-The scan will detect cancer that has started in your bones, as well as cancer that has metastasized (spread) to the bone from other areas of your body.
-It can also track how cancer in the bone is responding to treatment.
+A bone scan is used to examine the bones for damage caused by cancer or another disease.
+It is a nuclear medicine test, which means that a very small amount of a radioactive substance is used during the procedure.
+The scan helps find cancer that started in the bones, as well as cancer that metastasized (spread) to the bone from other parts of the body.
+Bone scans are also used to monitor how cancer in the bone is responding to treatment.

-You may have a bone scan of part of your body; however, generally, the entire body is scanned.
-If the results indicate bone damage that may be caused by cancer, additional tests may be necessary.
-These tests may include a computed tomography (CT) scan, magnetic resonance imaging (MRI) scan , or a biopsy .
+Usually the entire body is scanned during this procedure.
+If the results show bone damage that may be caused by cancer, more tests may be necessary.
+These tests may include a computed tomography (CT) scan , magnetic resonance imaging (MRI) , or a biopsy .

 The medical team

-A bone scan can be done at the radiology department of a hospital or at an outpatient imaging center.
-It is performed by a nuclear medicine technologist who has been specially trained and certified to conduct the test.
-The nuclear medicine technologist is supervised by a radiologist (a medical doctor who specializes in using imaging tests to diagnose disease) or a nuclear medicine physician.
-The scan results are interpreted by a radiologist.
+A bone scan can be done at the radiology or nuclear medicine department of a hospital or at an outpatient imaging center.
+The test is performed by a nuclear medicine technologist who has been specially trained and certified.
+The technologist is supervised by a radiologist (a medical doctor who specializes in using imaging tests to diagnose disease) or a nuclear medicine physician.
+The scan results are interpreted by the radiologist or nuclear medicine physician.

 Questions to ask your doctor

-Before having a bone scan, consider asking your doctor the following questions:
+Before having a bone scan, consider asking the following questions:

 - Who will perform the bone scan?